-b) The Company anticipates that the cash flow generated from the operating activities may not be sufficient to meet the Company's commitments and the Company may explore various alternative sources of financing.
+c) The Company anticipates that the cash flow generated from the operating activities may not be sufficient to meet the Company's commitments and the Company is exploring various alternative sources of financing.

 Readers are cautioned that there are many factors which may impact cash provided by operations which are difficult to predict and forecast.